Living Literature

 Emotional regulation is not separate from selfhood; it is one of its core supports.

-Symbol and Ritual
+Symbol & Ritual

 Rituals, institutions, and symbolic forms scaffold identity continuity across time.

-Multiplicity and Fracture
+Multiplicity & Fracture

 The key question is not whether multiplicity exists, but how it is held without collapse.

-AI and Future Selfhood
+AI & Future Selfhood

 AI now participates in reflective life and begins to shape emotional architecture directly.

-The frameworks and indices in this book are not invented from scratch.
-They are built on the work of the following researchers - simplified and made interactive for readers who deserve the same self-understanding as any psychology graduate, without needing to read the primary literature themselves.
+This book is not a textbook, but these works help map the broader conceptual terrain.
+The frameworks in this volume are not invented from scratch — they are built on the work of the following researchers, simplified and made interactive for readers who deserve the same self-understanding as any psychology graduate, without needing to read the primary literature themselves.

-• William James - The Principles of Psychology
+• William JamesThe Principles of Psychology

-• George Herbert Mead - Mind, Self, and Society
+• George Herbert MeadMind, Self, and Society

-• Erik H. Erikson - Identity: Youth and Crisis
+• Erik H. EriksonIdentity: Youth and Crisis

-• Antonio Damasio - Self Comes to Mind
+• Antonio DamasioSelf Comes to Mind

 • Dan P. McAdams — selected work on narrative identity